JoeHEZHAO/expert_traj/README.md

 | **Eval-Opt2**                     | 7.51    | 13.21   |

 ## *Update (03/28/2022)
 As pointed out by others that our reported results might not be directly comparable with parallel works.
-We provide a modified results for all datasets using the mean value of predicted GMM2d (i.e. gmm2d.mus) as follow
+We provide a modified version of our results for all datasets using the mean value of predicted GMM2d (i.e. gmm2d.mus) as follow
 | **Dataset**                           | **ADE** | **FDE** |
 | --------------------------------- | ------- | ------- |
 | **SDD**  | 10.49    | 13.21   |